+It has been more than two months since Turkey and Armenia have announced their agreement on a road map, a key document that was not yet made public but is supposed to detail the modalities and timetable of the much-expected normalization process between the two countries.
 Due to growing unease in Azerbaijan, Turkey had to declare that the road map would enter into force Ğ open the border and establish diplomatic ties Ğ only after Baku and Yerevan agree on the Nagorno-Karabakh conflict.
 Recent statements from Baku and Yerevan indicate that the parties are getting closer to an interim agreement in months, if not weeks.
 The issue will also be on the agenda of U.S. President Barack Obama who will pay an important visit to Moscow this week.
 Such an agreement will not only constitute a major step for stabilizing the entire region but also a relief for Turkey to save itself from the pressure of Baku.

 It is obvious that Turkey will even not lift a finger before an agreement is reached between Armenia and Azerbaijan.
 But is it a correct stance?
 Wouldn’t Turkey use this time to work to prepare a more suitable environment, inside and outside the country, for the normalization of ties?

 There is a lot to do with his regard.
 At home, in fact, the government seems more ready as it is about to launch special television and radio channels that will broadcast in Armenian under the Turkish Radio and Television Corporation, or TRT.
 Distributing free textbooks to the minority schools is another positive step taken in this regard.